mxvish/reiwa/README.md

 # reiwa
-Alternative date command to display Gegnal year using date command(only for Reiwa era).
+Alternative date command to display Gegnal year(only for Reiwa era).

 # Usage
 ```sh